D. J. Stephens (American football)

-Demetres J. Stephens (born September 9, 1990) is an American football wide receiver who is currently a free agent.
+Demetres J. Stephens (born September 9, 1990) is an American former professional football wide receiver who played in the Arena Football League (AFL).
 He played college football at the University of Arkansas-Monticello.
 He was signed as an undrafted free agent by the San Antonio Talons in 2012.

 Early life

 Stephens attended John F. Kennedy High School in Los Angeles, California.

 Professional career

 San Antonio Talons

 Stephens was assigned to the San Antonio Talons of the Arena Football League (AFL) in 2012.

 San Jose SaberCats

 On April 7, 2015, Stephens was assigned to the San Jose SaberCats.

 Los Angeles KISS

 On December 18, 2015, Stephens was assigned to the Los Angeles KISS.

 Baltimore Brigade

 On June 7, 2018, Stephens was assigned to the Baltimore Brigade.

 Albany Empire

 On March 13, 2019, Stephens was assigned to the Albany Empire.